AhmadHatziq/course-manager/README.md

 For ease of use, the fields have been pre-populated with the current course information.
 The user only has to edit the cell which he is interested in.

-In the example below, the user is changing the 'Course Provider` field from `Harvard university` to `Harvard university via edX`.
+In the example below, the user is changing the `Course Provider` field from `Harvard university` to `Harvard university via edX`.

 ![Editing during](https://raw.githubusercontent.com/AhmadHatziq/cs50x-final-project/master/screenshots/edit_during.PNG)